Kavin-Bakyaraj/Text-encryption-using-LSB-Stegnography/README.md

 ## Features

 - Inject secret prompts into images using steganography (shrinking method).
-- Detect hidden prompts in images using Google Gemini AI (Nano Banana).
+- Can't Detect hidden prompts in images using any AI .
 - Modern React frontend for user interaction.
 - RESTful API backend in Python.